drewlwhitney/threadtools/README.md

 ```

 # Thread Safety
 `threadtools` is designed to be thread-safe as long as signals are connected to the correct recipient.
-Recipients must be `SignalObject`s. `SignalObject`s can be associated with a different thread using their `move_to_thread()` method.
+Recipients must be `SignalReceiver`s. `SignalReceiver`s can be associated with a different thread using their `move_to_thread()` method.